AntonioTorres23/OpenGL_Notes/HDR.md

 A solution to this problem would be to reduce the strength of the light sources and ensure no area of fragments in your scene ends up brighter than ; this is not a good solution as this forces you to use unrealistic lighting parameters.
 A better approach is to allow color values to temporarily exceed $1.0$ and transform them back to the original range of $0.0$ and $1.0$ as a final step, but without losing detail.

 Monitors (non-HDR) are limited to display colors in the range of $0.0$ and $1.0$, but there is no such limitation in lighting equations.
 By allowing fragment colors to exceed $1.0$ we have a much higher range of color values available to work in known as **High Dynamic Range** (HDR).
+With high dynamic range, bright things can be really bright, dark things can be really dark, and details can be seen in both.

+High dynamic range was originally only used for photography where a photographer takes multiple pictures of the same scene with varying exposure levels, capturing a large range of color values.
+Combining these forms a HDR image where a range of details are visible based on the combined exposure levels, or a specific exposure it is viewed with.